Decorating with Neutral Colors | Home Style

 Warmth isn’t all that flows into this five-bedroom Colonial-style home, which McGuill built with her husband 20 years ago.
 Between her kids’ pals coming to play basketball, family visiting on weekends, and friends over for the McGuills’ storied dinner parties, the flow of bodies is relentless.
 “We have a lot of family, and we’re centrally located among all of them–so we get a lot of company,” she chuckles.
 If that, combined with all that pale decor, seems like a recipe for disaster, McGuill doesn’t seem to notice.

 “I don’t police the house,” she explains.
 “I’ve always found that white is easy if you just follow certain rules.”
-One of her most reliable tricks is to use only washable paints: “To me, the worst thing is to have anything in your house you have to constantly worry about.
+One of her most reliable tricks when decorating with neutral colors is to use only washable paints: “To me, the worst thing is to have anything in your house you have to constantly worry about.
 I want to relax in my own home.”

 Another peace-of-mind strategy: Knowing when to say when.
 White may be the home’s unifying theme, but the family room is the most well-used in the house, and all the furniture has to be kid-friendly.
 “Those leather couches have been a godsend,” she explains.
 “Every spill or scratch just seems to make them more like your favorite bomber jacket from high school.
 Jute rugs are amazingly forgiving.
 They darken with age but tend to hide spills.
 Although the white accents keep the room from getting too dark, I made sure that none of the furniture fabric was actually white.”

-Against all the whites and neutrals, McGuill has also managed to make the whole combination interesting and surprising.
+Against all the white and neutral colors, McGuill has also managed to make the whole combination interesting and surprising.
 “I love contrasts,” she explains.
 All around, she plays with textures: old and new, dull and shiny, scratchy and smooth, wood and metal.
 She also layers in patches of bright color: A white paint-washed bureau stacked with wire baskets, for example, is a place to display seasonal accents such as yellow- and green-flecked gourds and plump orange pumpkins.

 You might–assuming you’re not a natural designer–look at rooms like this and wonder, How does she know what to buy, what to throw away, and how to put it all together?
 The Partridge Family episode points to a natural inclination; the rest came through practice.
 After college, McGuill worked as a salesperson for a brick company, and her clients were architects and contractors.
 She learned the language of the business and read design books and magazines.
 When she and her husband, Matt, redid their own home, friends began asking her for help with theirs.
 She picked up work while raising her sons, and as they grew, she received referrals for new clients and took interior-design classes at local schools.
 Soon, her clients’ homes were being featured in design magazines, which led to more work as a stylist.